17 November 2023

 Employers will soon be legally required to act to prevent sexual harassment of their staff at work.
-This will include sexual harassment by third parties such as customers and suppliers.

 What does this mean for employers?